Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex Lie groups

 \subsubsection{Comparison with groups of \emph{rapidly decreasing mappings}}

-In \cite[Section~4.2.1, pages 111--117]{MR654676}, certain \emph{$\Gamma$-rapidly decreasing functions} are defined and used to construct \emph{$\Gamma$-rapidly decreasing mappings}.
-We compare the function spaces with our weighted decreasing functions and will see that the concepts coincide, provided that the weights satisfy the conditions specified by \cite{MR654676}.
+In the book \cite[Section~4.2.1, pages 111-117]{MR654676}, for weights that satisfy conditions described below in \refer{def:BCR-weights}, certain \emph{$\Gamma$-rapidly decreasing functions} with values in locally convex spaces are defined and used to construct \emph{$\Gamma$-rapidly decreasing mappings} that take values in Lie groups.
+We compare these function spaces with our weighted decreasing functions and will see that they coincide.
+Further, we will show that the $\Gamma$-rapidly decreasing mappings are open subgroups of a certain $\CcFvanKBig{\UF}{\G}{k}$. \paragraph{$\boldsymbol{\GewFunk}$-rapidly decreasing functions} We give the definition of the $\GewFunk$-rapidly decreasing functions. \begin{defi}[BCR-weights] Let $\SX$ be a finite-dimensional vector space and $\GewFunk \subseteq [1,\infty]^{\SX}$ such that \begin{enumerate} \item[\ensuremath{(\GewFunk 1)}] for all $f, g \in \GewFunk$, the sets $f^{-1}(\infty)$ and $g^{-1}(\infty) \defn M_\infty$ coincide,